Obvious/Help Center

 Creating Tasks

-This guide walks you through building a reusable workflow task — naming it, defining steps, picking an agent mode, saving it, and running it whenever you need.
-By the end, you'll have a working task ready to go on demand or on a schedule.
+This guide walks you through building a reusable workflow task — naming it, defining steps, picking an agent mode, saving it, and running it.

-Tasks are like saved recipes — you define a series of steps once, and Obvious follows them every time.
-Each step is an instruction: update a sheet, send a message, check data quality, or anything else your workflow needs.
+Tasks are like saved recipes — define the steps once, and Obvious follows them every time.

 Prerequisites